Hatchpad/jwt-rbac/README.md

   callback(authorize);
 }
 ```
+* if the privilege callback returns false then the request will not be authorized

 #### revoked (optional) - function to determine whether the token is revoked
 * must be a function like this: